Get 80% off your plan for your first 3 months*

 Net worth = Assets - Liabilities

-• Negative net worth: Your liabilities exceed your assets, indicating financial struggles and potential insolvency risk
+• Negative net worth.
+Your liabilities exceed your assets, indicating financial strain and potential insolvency risk.

 Why net worth is important for small businesses

-• Build financial stability: Surplus assets act as a safety net during rough patches
+• Financial stability.
+Surplus assets act as a safety net during slow periods or unexpected costs.

-• Manage cash flow: Regular tracking of assets and liabilities helps you anticipate cash needs
+• Cash flow planning.
+Regular tracking of assets and liabilities helps you anticipate cash flow needs.

 How to calculate net worth

 To calculate net worth, subtract what you owe from what you own.
-The calculation follows the same principle whether you're tracking business or personal finances.
+The calculation follows the same principle whether you're assessing a business or personal finances.

 Net worth formula explained